pandafeeder/learn_django_by_example/README.md

     ***express = Company.objects.get(pk=1); express.individual_set.all()*** will output all individual objects whose company is express.

+    ####More about all/get/filter/exclude

+        1. All.
+I think all is the leatest useful one among the four methods.
+It simply retrive all objects of a table.
+No other use.
+Althoug QuerySet supports chaining, but something like below is really unnecessary.

+            ***Individual.objects.all().filter(friends__name__exact="Fry")***

+        You should just omit all(), changing it to:

+            ***Individula.objects.filter(friends__name__exact="Fry")***

+        2. Get.
+Remember that get directly return a single object according to your query.
+If your query gets more than one objects satifying it, get will raise a ***MultipleObjectsReturned***exception.
+So use it when you're sure that only one object will meet your query condition.
+Like below, we know that this will return the only one objects due to ***unique=True*** is used when defining the ***Individual***'s name field.

+            ***Individula.objects.get(name__exact="Fry")***

+        3. Filter.
+Filter will always return a QuerySet, even if only a single object matches the query, it will be a QuerySet containing a single element.
+Each time you refine a QuerySet, you get a brand-new Query that is in no way bound to the previous QuerySet.
+Each refinement creates a separate and distinct QuerySet that can be stored, used and reused.

+            ***q1 = Individual.objects.filter(species="human")***

+            Above will return a QuerySet containing Individuals' with species equal to "human", q1 is reuseable, let's reuse it to find out whose name is "Fry" under species equal to "human"

+            ***q1.get(name="Fry")***

+            Above will return a single object who is fry.

+        4. Exclude.
+Exclude is the oppsite of filter.
+It will return a QuerySet which doesn't match the query condition.

 ###create objects

 1. ordinary objects with no relation field is easily created.
 Just like ordinary creatation of python objects.